-Yelp and Quora are the top used user generated review and Q&A websites.
-They require us to use real name to assures reliability of content and that is one of their features.
+Yelp and Quora are the top used user-generated review and Q&A websites.
+They require us to use real names to assure the reliability of content and that is one of their features.

-Although Yelp and Quora already entered to Japan, review sites using real names in Japan is not as common as US yet.
-Also, there are no information about number of Yelp and Quora’s user in Japan, but it seems foreigners who visited Japan are more active on Yelp.
+Although Yelp and Quora already entered the Japanese market, review sites using real names in Japan are not as common as in the U.S. yet.
+Also, there is no information about the number of Yelp and Quora’s users in Japan, but it seems foreigners who visited Japan are more active on Yelp.

-Of course there are some services that require real names founded in Japan that some people have started use like NewsPicks, for example.
+Of course, there are some services that require real names founded in Japan that some people have started to use like NewsPicks, for example.

 It’s a curated media platform mainly focusing on business topics so there is some potential but it depends on what kind of category the service features.
 For example, for business use, people might be willing to use their real names.

-The second characteristics is related to Japanese people’s long commuting time.
-In Tokyo, 4.9M people gather almost everyday to ride trains.
+The second characteristic is related to Japanese people’s long commuting time.
+In Tokyo, 4.9M people gather almost every day to ride trains.

 So no matter how many ads and contents are going to online, offline content such as ads on trains in big cities of Japan still can catch many eyes.

 But first, since some of you guys may not have an idea of what commuting is like in Tokyo, so let me share what it looks like.